-Many scholars consider the angel Gabriel’s (AS) three embraces during the first revelation to the Prophet (SAW) a form of transmission.
+Many scholars consider the angel Gabriel’s (AS) three embraces during the first revelation to the Prophet (SAW) a form of spiritual transmission.

-We can conclude that the knowledge that Gabriel (AS) brought from God began with transmission.
 The Prophet (SAW) was in the cave of Hira when Gabriel (AS) came and asked him to recite.
 He said, “I cannot recite.”
 Gabriel (as) embraced the Prophet (SAW), then pressed the Prophet (S) to him, declaring “Recite.”
 The Prophet (SAW) replied, “I cannot.”
 For the third time Gabriel (AS) seized the Prophet (SAW) and said, “Recite.”
 The Prophet (SAW) then recited the message of God,

 “Recite in the name of your Sustainer who created.
 He created the human being from an embryo.
 Recite!
 Your Lord is the most Generous.
 He taught by the Pen, teaching humans what they did not know.”
 (Qur’an 96:1-5)

 According to a hadith, one day the Prophet (SAW) was holding the hand of Hazrat ‘Umar (RA).
 ‘Umar said to him, “O Allah’s Apostle!
 You are dearer to me than everything except my own self.”
 The Prophet (SAW) said, “No, by Him in whose hand my soul is, [you will not have complete faith] until I am dearer to you than your own self.”
 Then Hazrat ‘Umar (RA) said to him, “However, now by Allah, you are dearer to me than my own self.”
 The Prophet (SAW) said, “Now, O ‘Umar, [now you are a believer].”

 This was without doubt the result of transmission.
 The following incident was related by Hazrat Alja bin Ka’b (RA),